03. Prepare your National Society for anticipatory action

 Step 6: Assess existing capacities, strategies and plans

-• Describe the National Society’s experience in the implementation of the selected early actions (Livelihoods, including Cash and Voucher Assistance; WASH: Food Security; Shelter, etc.).
+• Describe the National Society’s experience in the implementation of the selected early actions (Livelihoods, including Cash and Voucher Assistance; WASH; Food Security; Shelter; etc.).

-There are different ways to assess existing capacities, strategies and plans and it depends on the national society which of the options they would like to choose.
+There are different ways to assess existing capacities, strategies and plans and it depends on the National Society which of the options they would like to choose.
 It is recommended to build on a tool that your National Society already uses.
 An overview of the manifold assessment tools (OCAC, BOCA, SAF, CHS) the Movement offers may be found here.

 • Internal review: If you either have already a good overview of your capacities, you can also decide to use that or do a lighter internal review process through workshops and working sessions.